 How Does Nasal Congestion Affect My Body?

 Now, having nasal inflammation can cause additional symptoms and affect other areas of the body as well.

 Other sinus symptoms that often accompany nasal inflammation include a runny nose or postnasal drip from the excess mucus and facial pain or sinus pressure caused by swelling.

 You may experience changes in other areas of the body as well like a sore throat, a dry throat, ear pain, and general fatigue.

 Now that we know what is happening as we experience symptoms, let’s look at what the “foreign invaders” we mentioned could be.

-Triggers of nasal inflammation include a viral infection like the common cold, a bacterial infection which is often referred to as a sinus infection, and hay fever or allergic reactions from seasonal allergies.
+Triggers of nasal inflammation include a viral infection like the common cold, a bacterial infection which is often referred to as a sinus infection, and hay fever or allergic reactions and congestion from seasonal allergies.